 Most areas with warm winters are planted with heat-tolerant grasses that flourish in summer and go dormant in winter.
 However, these same regions are often infested with invasive grasses that flourish in colder weather and brown in the summer.

 Invasive cold-weather grasses like rescuegrass and poa annua contribute to ugly brown spots in your lawn in summer.
-However, because they can handle cooler temperatures without going dormant, they are often green spots in your lawn in winter.
+However, because they can handle cooler temperatures without going dormant, they are often green spots in your winter grass.

 This makes winter the ideal time to spot invasive grass and tackle it.
-Not only does the invasive grass stick out, but it’s also more susceptible to weed and grass killer.
-Dormant grass is actually resistant to weed killers, so the best time to spray vinegar and other grass killers on pest grasses is during the winter.
-There’s a lot less risk of harming your desirable lawn grass!
+Not only does the invasive grass stick out, but it’s also more susceptible to weed and grass killers.
+Dormant grass is actually resistant to weed killers, so a winter weed treatment is one of the best times for use.
+There’s a lot less risk of harming your desirable lawn grass.
 It’ll come back strong in spring and the invasive grasses will be dead.

 Try Winter Weed and Feed